maxhithere/maxhithere/README.md

 ## About Me

-‣ 💻 I currently use javascript, lua, luau, python, html, and css
+‣ 💻 I currently use javascript, lua, php, python, html, and css

 ‣ 🎓 I study computer science and programming